Skip to Main Content

 To be considered for an art scholarship, you must submit both of the following applications:

-1. College Application:
+1. Gordon College Application

-2. Art Scholarship Application:
+2. Art Scholarship Application

 1. Portfolio of Artwork